A job is the main business object within the HelpMaster that is used for ticketing, tracking and working with.

 Hide Job Standard Actions When checked, the standard actions for the job will be hidden.
 This may be useful when using a custom set of “Available Actions” as defined in the Job Template.

-Delete Job Requires permission.
-Click this button will permanently delete this job from the database.
+Delete Job This option is only available to staff members that belong to an application security role that has this option available.
+Clicking this button will permanently delete this job from the database.
 Check the “Delete child jobs also” to include any child jobs.
+All deletions are tracked via the system event log.
 Use with care!

 Control Sets tab